Sósima Olivera Featured as a "Joya de Oaxaca" for Her Legacy in Mezcal and Sustainability (Spanish)

 FaneKantsini Mezcal was recently featured in Forbes in an article highlighting five mezcales to celebrate Guelaguetza 2024, Oaxaca’s most important cultural festival.

-FaneKantsini Featured on Mezcalistas
+FaneKantsini featured on Mezcalistas

 We’re honored to see FaneKantsini highlighted in Mezcalistas, one of the most respected voices in the mezcal community.

-Cultivating the Agave
+Cultivating Agave

 Our journey begins with the agave—carefully cultivated and nurtured in the biodiverse soils of Oaxaca.
 Each plant takes anywhere from 7 to 15 years to reach maturity, developing complex sugars and deep flavors that will define the final spirit.
 The land is respected as a living entity, and for every agave harvested, we plant another to ensure sustainability.